SchniderB/binance-trading-bot/README.md

 ## Results
 ### Output files
+All the output files are saved in the folder `data`:
-- `$symbol_records.txt`: A file containing all decisions (`BUY` or `SELL`) and price statistics for each cryptocurrency symbol.
-Saved in the folder `data`
+- `$symbol_records.txt`: A file containing all decisions (`BUY` or `SELL`) and price statistics for each cryptocurrency symbol
 - `trade_history.txt`: The most recent buy or sell trade for your selected cryptocurrencies will be saved in this file
 - `USDT_balance.txt`: Last base currency balance obtained by the trading bot

 ### Performances
-The algorithm seemed to work on Binance test net, but the low price buy trades would never be completed when the `BENEFIT` threshold was set too high in `config.txt`.
+The algorithm seemed to work on Binance test net, but the low price buy trades would never be completed on the main net when the `BENEFIT` threshold was set too high in `config.txt`.
 The optimal strategy for this algorithm would be to launch it at the beginning of a bull run and to stop it before the end of the bull run and manually sell all the remaining cryptocurrencies.

 ## Project Timeline
 - Start Date: April 2021